 While the benefits are clear, the psychological depth of AI companionship raises profound ethical concerns.

-As users form attachments, they may over-rely on AI for emotional regulation.
-This can reduce real-world social engagement and create dependency patterns similar to addiction.
+• Emotional Dependency: As users form attachments, they may over-rely on AI for emotional regulation, potentially reducing real-world social engagement.

-AI companions store intimate personal data — from relationship dynamics to confessions.
-Developers must enforce strong data protection and transparency to prevent exploitation or unauthorized access.
+• Privacy and Emotional Data: AI companions store intimate personal data.
+Developers must enforce strong data protection to prevent exploitation.

-If training data contains stereotypes, AI personalities may inadvertently reproduce gendered or cultural biases, reinforcing social inequities.
+• Bias and Representation: If training data contains stereotypes, AI personalities may inadvertently reproduce gendered or cultural biases.

 Designing Ethical AI Companions